MicroEJ/docs/KernelDeveloperGuide/apiDocumentation.rst

 API Documentation
 =================

-The full API documentation of the Kernel & Features foundation library is available in MicroEJ SDK
+The full API documentation of the Kernel & Features Foundation Library is available in MicroEJ SDK
 (``Help > MicroEJ Resource Center > Javadoc > KF [version]``).